 This is a semi-hard cheese that can be made with ingredients from our Hard Cheese Kit, Soft Cheese Kit, Feta Kit and milk.
-This is a beautifully textured Feta, that does not require ageing for any length of time before eating, and is very easy to make.
+This is a beautifully textured Feta, that does not require ageing for any considerable length of time before eating, and is very easy to make.

 - 4 litres of full cream milk

 - 1/8 to 1/4 teaspoon calcium chloride diluted in 1/4 cup of non-chlorinated water.

 The addition of Calcium Chloride generally improves the rennet coagulation properties of your milk and this is particularly true when using pasteurised milk from the grocery store.

 - 1 dose Mesophilic Hard Curd Starter Culture.

-- 1/4 rennet tablet or 1/4 teaspoon liquid rennet diluted in 1/2 cup of demineralised or non-chlorinated water.
+- 1/4 teaspoon liquid rennet or 1/4 of a rennet tablet diluted or dissolved in 1/2 cup of non-chlorinated water.